gausby/request-curator/README.md

 ## Installation
 The project is available on NPM via `npm install request-curator --save`.
-When it is installed available using `require('request-curator')`.
+When it is installed it will be available using `require('request-curator')`.

 ## Usage